 Purpose of Reviewing

-Reviewing papers for IEEE Internet of Things Magazine (IoTM) has two functions: to provide feedback on articles that guarantees a high-quality publication and to provide feedback to authors that may assist them in preparing quality manuscripts for submission in the future.
+Reviewing papers for IEEE Internet of Things Magazine (IoTM) has two functions: to provide feedback on papers that guarantees a high-quality publication and to provide feedback to authors that may assist them in preparing quality manuscripts for submission in the future.
 Reviewers should strive to offer feedback that is useful to the authors in revising their manuscripts for publication or rewriting a manuscript for resubmission to IEEE Internet of Things Magazine at a later date.

 Suitability for Publication